flo3003/lexiconFALCON/README.md

 Clone this repository in your home directory.

 ### Instructions to reproduce the results of the paper:
 Due to GitHub's space restrictions, you need to download some additional files.
-Go to [lexiconFALCON/database/](https://github.com/flo3003/lexiconFALCON/tree/master/database) and [lexiconFALCON/input_files/](https://github.com/flo3003/lexiconFALCON/tree/master/input_files) and download the necessary files from the link provided.
+Go to [lexiconFALCON/database/](https://github.com/flo3003/lexiconFALCON/tree/master/database) and [lexiconFALCON/input_files/](https://github.com/flo3003/lexiconFALCON/tree/master/input_files) and download the necessary files from the links provided.

 Edit the `run_algos.sh` script to select the correct parameters and run
 ```